Pod memory and CPU resources

 Setting resource requests and limits in a Domain or Cluster resource

 You can set Kubernetes memory and CPU requests and limits in a Domain or Cluster YAML file using its domain.spec.serverPod.resources stanza, and you can override the setting for individual WebLogic Server instances using the serverPod.resources element in domain.spec.adminServer, or domain.spec.managedServers.
 You can override the setting for member servers of a cluster using the cluster.spec.serverPod element.
 Note that the introspector job pod uses the same settings as the WebLogic Administration Server pod.
-Beginning with operator version 4.0.5, you can override the settings of the introspector job pod using the domain.spec.introspector.serverPod element.
+You can override the settings of the introspector job pod using the domain.spec.introspector.serverPod element.

 Values set in the .serverPod stanzas for a more specific type of pod, override the same values if they are also set for a more general type of pod, and inherit any other values set in the more general pod.
 The domain.spec.adminServer.serverPod, domain.spec.managedServers.serverPod, and cluster.spec.serverPod stanzas all inherit from and override the domain.spec.serverPod stanza.
 When a domain.spec.managedServers.serverPod stanza refers to a pod that is part of a cluster, it inherits from and overrides from its cluster’s cluster.spec.serverPod setting (if any), which in turn inherits from and overrides the domain’s domain.spec.serverPod setting.